pangeo-gallery/example-gallery/Readme.md

   appear on the gallery website.
 - A configuration file, `binder-gallery.yaml`, which provides important configuration parameters (see [pangeo gallery documentation](http://gallery.pangeo.io)).
+- A thumbnail image (`thumbnail.png`), a 200 x 200 px image which represents
+  the gallery content.
 - Github workflows, which make the magic happen!
 (Don't touch these.)